ScriabinOp8No12/App-Academy-Lecture-Links-Paired-with-Class-Topics/README.md

 This guide does a good job, but it misses one step:<br>https://ei.docs.wso2.com/en/latest/micro-integrator/references/connectors/gmail-connector/configuring-gmail-api/

-Here are the steps to follow (as seen above, but with one extra step)
+Here are the steps to follow (as seen above, but with one extra step - step 8)

-1. Sign in with your Gmail account at this link (step 8 below):<br>https://console.cloud.google.com/projectselector2/apis/credentials
+1. Sign in with your Gmail account at this link:<br>https://console.cloud.google.com/projectselector2/apis/credentials
 2. Click on 'Select a Project' and click 'New Project' in the top right
 3. Enter 'GmailConnector' or another name for your project and click 'Create'
 4. Click 'Configure Consent Screen' near the top right or 'Oauth Consent Screen' from the left menu, click 'External' and click 'Create'